About Alpen Sierra Coffee

 As the alpine economy climate of Lake Tahoe realized severe changes in 2007, Alpen Sierra decided it was time for a change.
 Alpen Sierra Coffee Roasting Company relocated to a new and larger roasting facility in the Carson Valley of Northern Nevada.

-We welcome all visitors Monday through Friday to visit us at our roasting plant for a tour and to purchase all of our coffee, tea and chocolate products on site.
+We welcome all visitors Monday through Friday to visit us at our roasting plant to purchase all of our coffee, tea and chocolate products on site.

 Alpen Sierra's Roasting Technique